 Financial - the Academy has considerable reliance on continued Government funding through the ESFA.
-The Academy is aware of the uncertainty the implementation of new National Funding Formula, due to come into place from as early as September 2018, may have on the school's funding.
+The Academy is aware of the uncertainty the implementation of new National Funding Formula may have on the school's funding.
 The Academy is also aware of the risk that employer's pension contributions may increase for both LGPS and Teachers' Pension schemes over the next few years.
 As a result of the issues outlined above a potential drop in reserves is considered to be a risk, making continued sound financial planning and cash flow monitoring a priority.